gabrielmcg/Docker-docs/ops/README.md

 </ul>

-<p class="p">The Docker worker nodes will be co-located with the UCP and DTR nodes in a 3 physical node deployment,
+<p class="p">The Docker worker nodes will be co-located with the UCP and DTR nodes in a 3 physical node deployment.
-whereas in a 6 physical node set-up, the worker nodes will typically be separated onto the extra nodes.
+Where more than 3 physical nodes are available, the worker nodes will typically be separated onto the extra nodes.
 It is possible to specify that more than one worker node is deployed per physical node but this decision will depend on the requirements of your applications.</p>